ebirders/.github/README.md

-# eBird Project
+# eBirders Project

-The eBird Project is a collection of libraries, Jupyter Notebooks, Django apps, and Django sites for working with data from [eBird.org](https://ebird.org).
+The eBirders Project is a collection of libraries, Jupyter Notebooks, Django apps, and Django sites for working with data from [eBird.org](https://ebird.org).

 The projects, from the bottom of the stack, to the top, consist of: